Jazz: Jews in jazz

 Jewish Americans played a significant role in jazz.
 As jazz spread, it developed to encompass many different cultures, and the work of Jewish composers in Tin Pan Alley helped shape the many different sounds that jazz came to incorporate.

-Jewish Americans were able to thrive in Jazz because of the probationary whiteness that they were allotted at the time.
+Jewish Americans were able to thrive in jazz because of the probationary whiteness that they were allotted at the time.
 George Bornstein wrote that African Americans were sympathetic to the plight of the Jewish American and vice versa.
 As disenfranchised minorities themselves, Jewish composers of popular music saw themselves as natural allies with African Americans.

 The Jazz Singer with Al Jolson is one example of how Jewish Americans were able to bring jazz, music that African Americans developed, into popular culture.
-Benny Goodman was a vital Jewish American to the progression of Jazz.
+Benny Goodman was a vital Jewish American to the progression of jazz.
 Goodman was the leader of a racially integrated band named King of Swing.
 His jazz concert in the Carnegie Hall in 1938 was the first ever to be played there.
 The concert was described by Bruce Eder as "the single most important jazz or popular music concert in history".

-Shep Fields also helped to popularize "Sweet" Jazz music through his appearances and big band remote broadcasts from such landmark venues as Chicago's Palmer House, Broadway's Paramount Theater and the Starlight Roof at the famed Waldorf-Astoria Hotel.
+Shep Fields also helped to popularize sweet jazz through his appearances and big band remote broadcasts from such landmark venues as Chicago's Palmer House, Broadway's Paramount Theater and the Starlight Roof at the famed Waldorf-Astoria Hotel.
 He entertained audiences with a light elegant musical style which remained popular with audiences for nearly three decades from the 1930s until the late 1950s.